Yaslen Clemente Flaunts Killer Curves In Skimpy Crop Top And Denim Booty Shorts

 Yaslen finished the look with a pair of white sneakers.

-In the post’s caption, Yaslen promoted a contest by Bang Energy, in which social media users could win a brand new Jeep.
+In the post’s caption, Yaslen promoted a contest by Bang Energy, in which social media users could win a brand-new Jeep.

-The photoset went live less three hours ago and has already garnered more than 13,000 likes, proving to be a hit with fans.
-More than 100 followers also praised Yaslen about her form, her looks, and her ensemble in the comments section.
+The photoset went live less than three hours ago and has already garnered more than 13,000 likes, proving to be a hit with fans.
+More than 100 followers also praised Yaslen about her form, looks, and ensemble in the comments section.

 “You are so beautiful baby,” one Instagram user wrote, adding a number of peach, blue-heart, rose, and crown emoji to the compliment.

-“The BEST IG account, the BEST posts, the BEST freakin’ person,” a second fan chimed in, following the sentiment with purple-heart emoji.
+“The BEST IG account, the BEST posts, the BEST freakin’ person,” a second fan chimed in, following the sentiment with purple heart emoji.

 “You are beautiful, I love you,” gushed a third admirer.